 Training, support and encouragement in the role

 A chance to be part of a team

 What we expect from volunteers:

-All our current opportunities are listed below with a link to a form for you to register your interest in volunteering.
+Some of our current opportunities are listed below with a link to a form for you to register your interest in volunteering.

 We'll ask you to complete an application form and you'll need to give us the names of two people we can contact for references.

 When we've received your application form we’ll have a discussion with you about the role.
 We'll talk to you about:

 If this is the right role for you

 If we agree that the role is suitable, we'll keep in touch while we get references and apply for the DBS check if necessary.
 If your skills or experience don't match the role, we'll try to suggest some other opportunities for you.

 Finally we'll agree dates for training and induction and a start date.